 2. What is the authorization process for the marketing of generic versions of these products?

-A person seeking marketing authorization must prove that the medicinal product is a generic medicinal product of a reference medicinal product, which is or has been authorised for not less than 8 years in an EEA state or in the Community, or that the active substance(s) within the formulation of medicinal products in a EEA Member State is (are) widely used in medicine in the formulation of already registered medicinal products for at least 10 years with a recognised efficacy and acceptable safety level.
+A person seeking marketing authorisation must prove that the medicinal product is a generic medicinal product of a reference medicinal product, which is or has been authorised for not less than 8 years in an EEA state or in the Community, or that the active substance(s) within the formulation of medicinal products in a EEA Member State is (are) widely used in medicine in the formulation of already registered medicinal products for at least 10 years with a recognised efficacy and acceptable safety level.

 3. What are the typical fees for marketing approval?